 |39 – 40 feet||7690 – 10495 pounds||9-12|

-Some people report that a travel trailer that is more than 35 feet gives them a hard time in looking for a campground to set up base on.
-Most of the available campgrounds only have limited and teeny space, however, if you own a bigger rig, finding the right campground is not going to be that hard.
+Some people report that a travel trailer that is more than 35 feet gives them a hard time when they are looking for a campground to set up base on.
+Many of the available campgrounds, especially national parks, only have limited and small space.
+However, if you own a bigger rig, finding the right campground is not going to be that hard.

 The question will lie in your preferences.
 Do you plan to camp in National Forests or dispersed campgrounds?
 If so, then having a long rig will seldom be a problem for you as these campgrounds usually can accommodate longer rigs.

-If you prefer to camp in private campgrounds then this might prove to be a slight problem as these campgrounds usually have limits on how long of a rig they can serve.
+If you prefer to camp in National Parks or small private campgrounds then this might prove to be a slight problem as these campgrounds usually have limits on how long of a rig they can serve.

 Pro Tip: If you are fine with getting down and little dirty, seasoned RV travelers advise you to just move or sway little brushes or leaves.
 Because sometimes, the tree and shrub positioning in campgrounds is what makes it smaller.
 But if you can go past them, you’ll be able to fit your rig.